-Effective 1 January 2020, the Netherlands implemented four quick fixes aiming to improve the day-to-day functioning of the VAT system for EU cross-border B2B trade.
+The Netherlands implemented four quick fixes aiming to improve the day-to-day functioning of the VAT system for EU cross-border B2B trade.

 These Quick Fixes (QF) have consequences for the company's administrative systems, VAT registrations, contracts, (electronic) documents and invoices.